cristi2019255/MasterThesisExperimentalResults/README.md

           - refit-classifier (the classifier generated after the tool usage)
           - classifier_accuracy.png (the classifier accuracy change over the iterations)
           - classifier_kappa_score.png (the classifier Cohen's kappa score change over the iterations)
+          - classifier_performance.log (the classifier performance over the iterations)
           - label_changes.json (the label changes over the iterations)
           - labels_result.npy (the labels after the tool usage)
           - metadata.txt (additional data, statistics about the experiment)